Thursday, 20 July 2017

 Glamorous Vegetarian Spanish Omelette with Spinach, Tomatoes & Peppers

-This recipe adds a bit of pizzaz to the classic Spanish Omelette.
-Make-your-own sun blush toms, make-your-own marinated peppers and fresh green spinach adds texture and flavour.
+This recipe adds a bit of pizzaz to the classic Spanish Omelette, with addtional sun blush tomatoes, marinated peppers and fresh green spinach adding texture and flavour.

-67 also recommends make-your-own sun blush toms and make-your-own marinated peppers it's cheaper and they do taste marvellous.
-They can be done up to two days before needed.
+67 also recommends make-your-own sun blush toms and make-your-own marinated peppers they're much cheaper and taste divine.
+They can be done and dusted two days before needed but no one will criticise if you prefer to use jarred or deli versions.

 There's a fair amount of olive oil in the recipe but it's a vegetarian dish and healthier than anything with animal protein.